regisb/spotify-onthego/README.rst

 Once you have created a Spotify app, you will also have to add a redirect URI for this app ("Add URI").

+The Spotify authentication token and credentials will be stored in ~/.local/share/spotify-onthego/

 Usage
 -----